melezhik/swat/README.md

 * Basicly processor scripts _prepare_ a content to be validated by check lists

-* Remember that if processor script exist the content get passed into validation process will altered as if you use a classic UNIX pipeline.
+* Remember that if processor script exist - the content get passed into validation process will altered as if you use a classic UNIX pipeline.
+Everything that processor script print into STDOUT will send as input for validation process.
+If no processor script exists a whole http response with headers and body will be sent as input for validation process.

 This is a rough explanation of the process:

+     # without processor script:
+     curl -i some-http-URL | validation-process

+     # if processor script exists:
-     curl some-http-URL | perl -n processor-script
+     curl -i some-http-URL | perl -n processor-script | validation-process

 This is some _possible_ usage list of processor scripts:

-* handling json data:
+* handling json data

+For example:

       # server response
       {